tcosolutions/betterscan/README.md

 * A backend, realized as a Flask app, that exposes a REST API consumed by the frontend
 * A background worker, realized using Celery, that performs the code analysis

-Currently supports: PHP, Java, Scala, Python, Ruby, Javascript, Typescript, GO, Solidity, DeFi Security (DeFi exploits), Infractructure as a Code (IaC) Security and Best Practices (Docker, Kubernetes (k8s), Terraform AWS, GCP, Azure), Secret Scanning, Dependency Confusion, Trojan Source, Open Source and Proprietary Checks (total ca. 1,500+ checks)
+Currently supports: PHP, Java, Scala, Python, Ruby, .NET Full Framework, C#, Swift, Kotlin,  Javascript, Typescript, GO, Solidity, DeFi Security (DeFi exploits), Infractructure as a Code (IaC) Security and Best Practices (Docker, Kubernetes (k8s), Terraform AWS, GCP, Azure), Secret Scanning, Dependency Confusion, Trojan Source, Open Source and Proprietary Checks (total ca. 1,700+ checks)

 Advantages:
 * Many tools, one report (unification)
 * Dismiss, collaborate on findings.
 Mark false-positives
 * Enable/disable each individual check in Checkers
-* ca. 1,500+ checks now (Linters, Static Code Analysis/Code Scanning)
+* ca. 1,700+ checks now (Linters, Static Code Analysis/Code Scanning)
 * any tool outputting JSON can be added
 * fast (checks only new code on recheck)
 * Git support (HTTPS/TLS and SSH).
 For private repositories only SSH.